School of Communication’s Professor Lee Hood Dead at 64

 A memorial service was held for Hood Monday.
 Oct.
 14 at the St. Matthew United Church of Christ.
 Those interested in helping Hood’s family pay for funeral and medical bills can donate to their GoFundMe.

-“She was and is very much loved by so many people,” Rebecca Stanton, Hood’s daughter, wrote in the notes of the Go Fund Me page.
+“She was and is very much loved by so many people,” Rebecca Staton, Hood’s daughter, wrote in the notes of the Go Fund Me page.
 “Her passing left a hole in our lives which can never be filled.”

 Hood is survived by her husband William R. Staton; children Rebecca Staton, Will Staton and Angela McLerran; siblings Larry Hood and Larissa Janee Hood Marchiori; and mother Betty Hood.